 Cleveland Weather (the hams at the NWS office in Cleveland) is responsible for taking reports from all 30 counties in the county warning area.
 Therefore, having an experienced liaison station for each county is very important to ensure that we receive reports with all of the relevant details, reducing the need to spend time going back-and-forth to ascertain additional information.

 As a liaison, even if you do not operate the backbone net from NWS, you should be familiar with what we expect.
-Our website has a downloads section – https://wx8cle.org/downloads/ – which contains a backbone operator manual.
-Please review the “Taking Storm Reports” section of this document.
-Please also review the storm report form, available at the same location.
+Please be sure to download the Backbone Operator Manual at the link above and review the “Taking Storm Reports” section of this document.
+Please also review the storm report form.
 You may wish to print copies to keep near your station.

 Also, please never be afraid to check into the backbone.
 If you are unsure whether you have all the information required, don’t worry – we will help you.
 Our top priority is to get reports, and we will provide assistance when needed.